mrprince88/FlutterCalculator/README.md

 It is a wonderful language with all the nice parts from other languages.

-Flutter makes android development fun.
+Flutter makes App development fun.

 ### Download Android Arm64 app from [here](shorturl.at/dpUW5).